 Why should you become a field worker?

-More than 120,000 displaced persons live in Greece, according to the United Nations High Commissioner for Refugees (UNHCR).
+More than 120 000 people on the move live in Greece, according to the United Nations High Commissioner for Refugees (UNHCR).
 Boats filled with people fleeing war and terror continue to arrive on the islands.
 Leaving the life they knew behind, families wait for years to have their asylum application processed.
 As a volunteer field worker, you can make a difference.
 Your work will contribute to give people dignity and meaning in a daily life filled with uncertainty.

 In the field, you will meet people in challenging situations and their stories may be hard to hear.
 Being able to contribute feels valuable.
 Several of our previous voluntary field workers say they have gained a new perspective of the world – and changed their attitudes, priorities and ambitions.